humblesandroid19/vertical-stack-pipeline/README.md

 **Current Root Anchor:** https://github.com/HumblesAndroid19/vertical-stack-pipeline

 ### Abstract
-This repository contains the verified production implementation of the Vertical Stack physiological risk pipeline.
-By enforcing an asymptotic physiological floor and a sigmoidal saturation ceiling (tau = 12.0), this architecture protects downstream predictive classification spaces from telemetry noise and sensor anomalies.
-System-wide lead-lag state transitions are strictly gated via a continuous rolling statistical F-test (p < 0.01).
+This repository contains a reproducible research implementation of the Vertical Stack physiological-state pipeline.
+The system models simulated or wearable-compatible telemetry streams using bounded preprocessing, engineered physiological indices, conservative state classification, and lead-lag validation logic.
+Its purpose is to test whether multimodal physiological signals can estimate systemic stress load, metabolic strain, tissue-field proxy shifts, and future deterioration or recovery states under controlled research assumptions.

+This project is not a clinical diagnostic tool, medical device, treatment protocol, or validated predictor of human outcomes.
+It is a research-grade computational framework intended for simulation, falsification, reproducibility, and future validation against real-world physiological datasets.

 ### Standardized Academic Citation Format
 ```text